Debugofthe67/4rcetiv8/README.md

 ## Requirements

-The target device must be connected to Wi-Fi at all times during operation.
+The both host and target devices must be connected to Wi-Fi at all times during operation.
 Network connectivity is mandatory for the application workflow to function correctly.

 ## Compatibility

-The tool targets iOS 9 and 10 devices (and Wi-Fi-only devices on iOS 8.4.1).
+The tool targets iOS 9 and 10 devices (and Wi-Fi-only devices on iOS 8).

 ## Backend Configuration